Day 50 of a Year Long Road Trip Along America’s Scenic Byways

-agenda tomorrow.
-I believe the highlight of the day may have been the drive to Williamsburg.
-I took the Chesapeake Bridge-Tunnel from Virginia’s Eastern Shore to Virginia’s mainland near Norfolk.
-It was truly magnificent.
-I’m certain anyone that commutes and has to pay the $12.50 toll daily may not be quite as mesmerized, but I haven’t seen anything like it.
+The starting point of our drive tomorrow was in Williamsburg.
+Some three hours away, I headed that way as there were several places on tomorrow’s agenda.
+The highlight of our day in Maryland turned out to be the drive to Williamsburg.
+I took the Chesapeake Bay Bridge Tunnel from Virginia’s Eastern Shore to Virginia’s mainland near Norfolk.
+It was truly magnificent!
+I’m certain anyone that commutes and has to pay the $12.50 toll daily may not be quite as mesmerized.
+I, on the other hand, haven’t seen anything like it.